 - Minimum AFQT Score (with GED): 50

 Composite Scores are sometimes referred to as “line scores”, “aptitude area scores”, or “MOS scores”.
-These scores are calculated by taking your standard score from various subtests and inputting them into a formula (similar to the AFQT formula).
+These scores are calculated by taking your standard score from various subtests and inputting them into a formula.

 Composite scores are used by the different branches of the U.S. Armed Services to determine which military jobs (or Military Occupational Specialties/MOS) may be the best fit for you.